Ashoksanaka/Healthcare-Backend/README.md

 - `patients/` - Manages patient-related data and APIs
 - `mappings/` - Handles data mappings and relationships between entities
 - `healthcare/` - Project settings and configuration

+⚠️ Note: The API endpoints have been successfully tested using Postman API tool.